Brisbane Roar FC Youth: Brisbane Roar Youth (2008–2019)

 The National Youth League team was founded in 2008 as a Brisbane Roar (then Queensland Roar) representative for the inaugural season of the National Youth League competition.

 On 1 February 2019, Brisbane Roar Youth were crowned Champions for the first time in the Y-League winning 3–1 over Western Sydney Wanderers U21 with the three goals coming from Shannon Brady, Daniel Leck and Mirza Muratovic.

 Brisbane Roar Academy (2015–present)

 In January 2014, it was confirmed that the NPL team would compete in the National Premier Leagues Queensland competition for 2014 season onwards.

 In January 2017, Brisbane Roar announced their new under-20s team to be played in the National Premier Leagues Queensland U-20.

 On 1 February 2019, Brisbane Roar Youth were crowned Champions for the first time in the Y-League winning 3–1 over Western Sydney Wanderers U21 with the three goals coming from Shannon Brady, Daniel Leck and Mirza Muratovic.

+On 19 October 2022, the club cut all their academy sides from ages 14-18, leaving only their first grade and U23 men's team.